bruvellu/cephalic-furrow/3-text/furrow.md

 ## Extended Data Figure S4

 ![Strain rate analysis in *btd* mutants.
 Cropped region of cartographic projections of *btd* sibling controls (top, n=3) and homozygote embryos (bottom, n=3).
 The membrane marker (Gap43-mCherry) is overlayed with a heatmap indicating the regions of increased strain rate in the tissue.
 The value is the sum of isotropic and anisotropic strain rates obtained through a particle image velocimetry analysis.
-We used the strain rates in the regions outlined as head--trunk and trunk--germ to generate the plot in {@fig:mitotic}d.
+We used the strain rates in the regions outlined as head--trunk and trunk--germ to generate the plot in {@fig:mitotic}e.
 ](figures/FigS4.jpg){#fig:strain tag=S4 width=80%}

 Download file (969.3 kB): [https://zenodo.org/record/8424742/files/FigS4.png?download=1](https://zenodo.org/record/8424742/files/FigS4.png?download=1)